GravityPDF/gravity-pdf-documentation/docs/v6/users/pdf-template-manager.md

 ![Search for installed templates](https://resources.gravitypdf.com/uploads/2017/03/search.png)

-Once you've accessed the PDF Template Manager you'll see a prominent search bar at the top of the interface.
+Once you've accessed the PDF Template Manager, you'll see a prominent search bar at the top of the interface.
 Use it to filter your **installed** PDF templates – searches are done on the PDF title, description author and group so it's even simpler to find the PDF you're looking for.

 ## Install